 If you want to use fresh beets in this recipe, you absolutely can!
 Just cut off their greens and ends, peel them, and slice them into chunks.

 Using fresh cloves of garlic goes a long way in this homemade pink pasta sauce recipe.
-In order to roast your garlic with the other vegetables, you have to peel it first.

 My go-to technique for easily peeling off the outer layer of garlic is by crushing it first.
 Just place your cloves on your cutting board and use the flat end of your knife to push down on the garlic, one at a time, until you hear them crunch.